-Wealth of richest one percent more than 230 times that of bottom ten percent,ONS says
+Wealth of richest 1 per cent more than 230 times that of bottom 10 per cent, ONS says

 Total net wealth was calculated using four main components.
 These were “net property” (the value of your house or flat minus mortgage debt), “physical” (household contents, vehicles etc), private pension, and “net financial” (sum of your total savings or investments).

-The median household net wealth for Great Britain was £302,500, a marginal increase on the previous two years.
+The median household net wealth for Britain was £302,500, a marginal increase from the previous two years.

-However, when compared with the period of July 2006 to June 2008, this is a 20 percent jump.
+However, when compared with the period between July 2006 to June 2008, this is a 20 per cent jump.

-Researchers at the London School of Economics, Arun Advani and Hannah Tarrant, argued that the ONS figures had underestimated the share of wealth going to the richest households.

-They said that the ONS analysis failed to account for business wealth.
+Researchers at the London School of Economics, Arun Advani and Hannah Tarrant, argued that the ONS figures had underestimated the share of wealth going to the richest households and that the analysis failed to account for business wealth.

 They also highlighted that in the ONS data the “wealth differences between households from different ethnic groups are stark”.

-“Households whose ‘Household Reference Person’ (main respondent to the survey) is of white ethnicity are four times more likely to have wealth in excess of £500,000 than households with a black African reference person,” they wrote.
+“Households whose ‘household reference person’ [main respondent to the survey] is of white ethnicity are four times more likely to have wealth in excess of £500,000 than households with a black African reference person,” they wrote.

 “Pakistani and Indian households are less likely to hold pension wealth, with home ownership being more important in their asset holdings.”